 Make it your priority

 Mobile app professionals are recognizing more and more the importance of a personalized mobile experience.
 They understand it’s their best bet at getting noticed in overcrowded app stores, and keeping hold of their users.
-Many are rapidly transforming their apps to make room for the new trend.
+Many are rapidly transforming their apps to keep pace.

-Big players, like Nike, Starbucks or Airbnb have already tapped into the trend.
-Relatively new entrants, like Mallzee, are employing the strategy from the get-go, resulting in success stories even the biggest app creators would be envious of.
+Big players, like Nike, Starbucks or Airbnb have already tapped into this new industry “standard”.
+“Newer” entrants, like Mallzee, are employing the strategy from the get-go, resulting in success stories even the biggest app creators would be envious of.

 Smart mobile personalization, where the app does most of the work instead of the user, is the next step in mobile app evolution.
 It will become an indispensable part of every mobile app, but will also require a mountain of research, careful planning, strict monitoring and plenty of tweaks to get it right.
 However, you don’t want to miss out on this one, the results are just too good.